 It is an excellent practice for ESOP companies to share certain financial information with all employees.
 According to John Case of Inc. Magazine, who coined the term “open-book management,” “a company performs best when its people see themselves as partners in the business rather than as hired hands.”
 The idea is to provide all employees with relevant financial information so that they can make better decisions about performing their own job functions.
 Research by the National Center for Employee Ownership (“NCEO”) shows that companies that set up an ESOP increase sales, employment and productivity an average of 2.5% per year faster than would have been expected if they did not have an ESOP.

 Developing the next generation of management is important to maximize value and perpetuate any business.
 Identifying, grooming and transitioning senior management professionals takes many years to accomplish.
 As such, it is a great practice to be constantly searching for and identifying future leaders of the company.
 The best ESOP companies have competent managers that execute based on a solid operating model.

 ESOP participants have a mandatory “put” provision that requires the sponsoring company to purchase ESOP shares based on termination, retirement, disability or death.
 The company’s requirement to meet this obligation is commonly referred to as ESOP repurchase liability.

-ESOP repurchase liability is a future claim on cash flow and, therefore, it must be managed alongside other ongoing capital requirements and retirement plan benefit expenses.
+ESOP repurchase liability is a future claim on cash flow and, therefore, must be managed alongside other ongoing capital requirements and retirement plan benefit expenses.

 Taking the First Step